American-Sign-Language-Translator/American-Sign-Language-Translator/README.md

 All the files in the manifest should be copied to the same folder.
 Openvino environment variables should be sourced and the translator should be run with a python3 interpreter.
-The translator has been tested with Openvino 2020.1 and Python3.6 but should work with any Python3 or recent Openvino version.
+The translator has been tested with and requires Openvino 2020.1 and Python3.6 to be installed.
 The audible portion currently requires VLC media player to be installed and an internet connection.
 To capture the ASL gestures for translation the camera device id 0 (default).
-The ASL translator relies on the following python libraries…
+The ASL translator relies on the following python dependencies, (pip3 install)…

 a.
 OpenCV 4.0.1